 The Dosage of Bhallatakadi Modaka

-2-5 grams twice a day or as directed by physician.
+2-5 grams twice a day or as directed by a physician.
 The Anupan (fluid vehicle or drink with medicine) for this medicine is Milk, Water.